Muhammad Muhsin

 both Nigeria and India that do

-a life-threatening fever, stomachache and diarrhea to the extent I almost gave
+a life-threatening fever, stomachache and diarrhoea to the extent I almost gave

 up.
 Allah be praised; I am alive and kicking today.